Westmoreland Conservancy

 The Westmoreland Conservancy, is a nationally accredited, all-volunteer land trust that is located in Murrysville, Pennsylvania in the United States.

 History

 This organization was established in 1991 in order to preserve rural and rustic open spaces in the Murrysville, Pennsylvania, area for the use, enjoyment and benefit of everyone.
-It has been instrumental in protecting 500 acres of open space since that time, the first property being the fifty-six-acre Kellman property, which is now a municipal nature reserve.
+It has been instrumental in protecting 600 acres of open space since that time, the first property being the fifty-six-acre Kellman property, which is now a municipal nature reserve.

-This non-profit organization presently [when?] owns eight reserves spanning 444 acre.
+This non-profit organization owns 10 reserves spanning 600 acre.
 Seven of these reserves: Caywood (43 acres), King (96), McGinnis (52), Potter (3), Tomer (18), Walter (29), Morosini (183) are crossed by miles of hiking trails and are home to a variety of wildlife, including: deer, skunks, foxes and coyotes.
 They are available for year-round individual hiking.

 The 20 acre Flinn Reserve currently has no hiking trails and is used for nature study.
-The 183-acre Morosini Reserve is the most recent property to come under the conservancy's protection.